scg-unibe-ch/ese2016-team3/documentation/srs.md

 The document is continuously updated during the whole project.
 Old versions of the document can be retrieved anytime from the version control system.

+### System overview

+The web application **FlatFinder** is a web portal for real estate, where users can place ads for real estate.
+The goal of the customer is to build a web portal which provides the users effective support with doing real estate related tasks like managing enquiries, organizing on site visits and so on.

+The system being built bases on a already existing application which should be generally revised and extended with additional functionality.

 ### Stakeholders

 Multiple stakeholders play various roles in the project: